Trade – All you need to know

 Trade is essential for keeping a competitive global economy and lowers the prices of goods internationally as it spurs innovation and encourages markets to become specialised.

 The ability to trade also allows access to goods and services that might be of higher quality and lower cost than its domestic alternative.
 In some cases, there may be no domestic alternative, and trade would then provide a resource that would otherwise be unattainable.

-To guarantee a constant cycle of global trade, countries will enter trade agreements with other countries.
+To guarantee a constant global trade cycle, countries will enter trade agreements with other countries.
 Trade agreements allow countries to boost their economy and bring in a surplus of resources that are not locally available in abundance or at all.

-The World Trade Organization is the only organisation that helps importers and exporters carry out their trades by laying down clear, specific international rules and coming up with terms that trading countries then agree to and implement.
+The World Trade Organization (WTO) is the only organisation that helps importers and exporters carry out their trades by laying down clear, specific international rules and coming up with terms that trading countries then agree to and implement.

 The WTO’s aim is to ease the barriers that prevent countries from trading in a productive, sufficient way.